Navigating interactive weather information

 How to access alert information

 Users can get alert information for any location in Canada by selecting the alert-indicated area on the map.
 This action will open a window that provides alert information for that location.
-Select the respective alert banner in the pop-up window to expand the alert and get more information about that particular alert.
+Select the respective alert banner in the panel window to expand the alert and get more information about that particular alert.
 When an alert banner is expanded in the panel, the event is highlighted on the map.

 Long description